 Though the country shares borders with Iraq and Syria, Jordan has been relatively immune to the instability plaguing the region with the exception of a few isolated events.
 Terrorists have mostly targeted local security forces, though foreign tourists have been caught in the crossfire in the past.
 You can read more about safety and security in Jordan here and here.

-We travelled to Jordan in mid-2019 and experienced no issues whatsoever.
+We travelled around Jordan in a week in mid-2019 and experienced no issues whatsoever.
 In general, tourism in Jordan is straightforward and the country has managed to make it easy for visitors to get around and discover the best of what is on offer.
 There is a high security presence in many hotels throughout Jordan, and tourist police patrol most major attractions and their surroundings.

 If you purchase the Jordan Pass, a multi-day ticket that grants you entry into most tourist attractions, you don’t need to worry about queuing up to buy entrance tickets, and Uber rides in Amman mean that you don’t have to haggle with taxi drivers.
 There are a handful of common scams in Jordan, but we generally felt safe and free from any hassling when travelling around.